ericstiles/pyCraig/README.md

-A command line tool in python to search across craigslist
+A command line tool in python to search across craigslist.

+How do I use this tool:  I've set up cron jobs to run specific searches that pipe results to an html page in nginx (on a raspberry pi).
+Then I can go to those pages and click through results.
+Used this for searching for cars across the US and electronic components on a state or local level.

 # main